Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

   - Administer the weekly technical quiz through Google Forms

 - Preparation for the Live Coding Session:
   - Release the GitHub classroom link for today's practical assignment
-- Release the YouTube Live link for today's laboratory assignment
+  - Release the YouTube Live link for today's practical assignment
   - Publish the practical assignment sheet on the course web site

 - Live Coding Session through YouTube Live:
   - Interactively review select answers to the weekly technical quiz